ashit1303/NeoDrive/README.md

 puppeteer

- I want to create a nest project server to upload file and its stored with entry and keep track using sha for duplicate file (argon2)and file  name can be searched using sonic search and logs  can be maintained and redis for coaching duc by noip  for dynamic update ip on noip nginx to handle 2 clusters and 2 instance of nodejs fluentbit with sonic search sonic-channel
+ I want to create a nest project server to upload file and its stored with entry and keep track using sha for duplicate file ()and file  name can be searched using sonic search and logs  can be maintained and redis for coaching duc by noip  for dynamic update ip on noip nginx to handle 2 clusters and 2 instance of nodejs fluentbit with sonic search sonic-channel